 See how the San Francisco Bay Moves Throughout The Day, Month, and Year

 The San Francisco Bay Model is a fantastic place to visit for anyone interested in the science of the Bay.
 And has the added benefit of being one of the few “free” things you can do in Sausalito!

 The model was built initially to test the impacts of proposed changes to the Bay and its surrounding waterways.
 But the Army Corps of Engineers has now moved on to faster simulations using computers and such.
-This leaves the Bay Model available for us visitors to ponder the incredible power of nature.
+This leaves the Bay Model available for visitors to ponder nature’s incredible power.

 Visit the Sausalito Houseboat Community